 Perennials are the darlings of many gardens.
-Unlike annuals (including marigolds, zinnias, and cosmos) that grow, flower, produce seeds, and die with the fall frost, perennials typically return year after year.
+Unlike annuals that grow, flower, produce seeds, and die with the fall frost (including marigolds, zinnias, and cosmos), perennials typically return year after year.
 They can be long-lived—think peonies, which can prosper for decades—emerging each spring to add color, texture, and sometimes wonderful fragrance to the garden.

 Although several perennials can be divided in late summer, spring is a good time for this task.
 That’s because temperatures are cool and the soil is usually moist.
 Dividing perennials in spring also allows the roots to become well established throughout the summer.

 Hostas looking a bit crowded last year?
-Split them now and get 2–3 times the plants!
+Split them now and get two to three times the plants!

 Dividing helps breathe new life into crowded plants while also controlling aggressive, spreading perennials, such as yarrow (Achillea) and beebalm (Monarda).
 It’s also a fun way to increase plants for your garden or your gardening friends.